Ame: 5 Classic Japanese Hard Candies to Try

 Especially, the suffix is typically used in the names of classic Japanese hard candies that we are familiar with.

-Such good old Japanese Ame candies are not only available at almost any supermarket in Japan, but in recent years, I also sometimes see those being sold on online shopping sites outside of Japan.
+Not only can such good and old Ame treats be bought at supermarkets and convenience stores in Japan, but in recent years, I sometimes see those being sold online outside of Japan.

 1. Shio Ame (塩飴)

 First off, Shio Ame is a classic Japanese candy that tends to be preferred during hot summer months.
 This is because the hard candy uses salt as the main ingredient, as the word “Shio (塩)” means salt in Japanese.

 In fact, many Japanese people like sucking on the salt candy in the summer for replenishing salts lost by sweating.
 Shio Ame contains some salt but is not salty.
 Rather, it is a sweet candy that makes the most of the umami of salt.